 You can use a tenkara rod with western flies!
 I recently saw a comment on a blog saying that the emphasis on using "tenkara flies" was turning off fly fishermen.
-It repelled people who might have been interested in tenkara but didn't want to give up the flies they've used for years.
+Apparently, it repelled people who might have been interested in tenkara but didn't want to give up the flies they've used for years.
 Also, there are more than a few guys out there for whom matching the hatch is a challenge that they enjoy - perhaps even the one thing about fly fishing above all else that attracts them to the sport.

 Guys, you can match the hatch with a tenkara rod.